alxsey/ansible-ip_by_mac/README.md

 ip_by_mac
 =========

-Finds IP of the device by looking up

-Routers are identified by MAC addresses in main_mac variable.
+Finds IP of the device by looking up MAC addresses in `main_mac` variable.

 Requirements
 ------------